camilotejeiro/camilotejeiro.github.io/_posts/2015-12-12-the-memory-dilemma.md

 after a while, my brain simply forgets; Detailed information is lost nightly.

-Eventually I felt like I was constantly fighting to safeguard my hard earned understanding in hand written notes and text files (I mean understanding some physics and engineering concepts takes time).
+Eventually I felt like I was constantly fighting to safeguard my hard earned understanding in hand written notes and text linked_files (I mean understanding some physics and engineering concepts takes time).
 Sometimes it felt like memento (the movie) :( and that's kind of sad.
 Also somehow these notes didn't feel very useful afterwards and often "re-learning" the material was way easier.